-The Hot Destination for Study Abroad?
+The hot destination for study abroad?
 At IFE it's the lab bench

-• 2024-09-04
+• 2024-09-25

+Stargazing or poring over old bones, science students at IFE last spring applied themselves to a rich array of research projects as interns.
 Over a third of the 44 students enrolled in an IFE program joined research laboratories and institutes across IFE's three cities.
 A rapid tour...

 Students who speak Spanish or French, and study physics abroad?
 Yep, not so rare at IFE.
 Last spring Physics majors from the University of Illinois, Franklin & Marshall College and Macalester College conducted research on data from CERN's Large Hadron Collider compared to Monte Carlo method simulations (at the University of Oviedo in Asturias), scrutinized nuclear reactions inside stars (at the Curien Institute's Stellar Research Laboratory in Strasbourg), and analyzed data on thermalization in the detectors strung along the pathway of CERN's collider (Laboratory of the Two Infinities, Paris).